Archive for March, 2012

 Used office furniture has gained in popularity over the past couple of years, as thrifty companies look for more ways to save money without sacrificing productivity or jobs.
 Many of us probably work in refurbished cubicles and use restored furniture and don’t even know it.
 That’s because if used furniture companies do things the right way, no one can tell the difference between a 10-year-old cubicle and one that just rolled off the line.

 Arnolds Office Furniture has been restoring office furniture to like-new condition for decades.
 Recently, the company expanded its restoration departments in order to offer even more selection to customers.
-We went inside Arnolds to find out exactly how a piece of furniture is transformed into the shiny, factory fresh-looking articles on sale right now.
+We went inside Arnolds to find out exactly how a piece of furniture is transformed into the shiny, factory fresh-looking articles .

 Every piece of furniture that Arnolds Office Furniture sells, from the lowliest guest chair to the CEO’s leather-topped desk, goes through the restoration process before it hits the showroom floor.